-On-campus ATM location
+On-campus ATM locations

-The College has an ATM on campus for your convenience.
-Located on the main level of the Harold and Eva White Activities Center and unaffiliated with a specific bank, the ATM can be utilized with any debit card for a nominal fee.
-There are also several ATMs associated with local banks within walking distance of campus.
+The College has two ATMs on campus for your convenience.
+Located on the main level of the Harold and Eva White Activities Center and the main level of Residence/Recreation Center, the BMO Harris Bank ATM can be utilized with any debit card for a nominal fee.
+Several ATMs associated with local banks are located within walking distance of campus.